-From an organisational viewpoint, responsibility for managing market risk within SGL Group is distributed as follows:
+From an organizational viewpoint, responsibility for managing market risk within SGL Group is distributed as follows:

-SG Group's Market Risk Department establishes the risk measurement methods and control procedures, centrally handles SG Group's market risk reporting, examines and validates the limits requests from the various activities.
+SG Group's Market Risk Department establishes the risk measurement methods and control procedures, centrally handles SG Group's market risk reporting examines and validates the limits requests from the various activities.
 The entities of SGL Group bearing market risk (SGL and SGPB Switzerland) have a dedicated risk team, independent from the business lines, in charge of managing risks resulting from market activities.
-From November 2018, this function is under the accountability of the Risk department.
+The daily market risk calculation and monitoring and the limits and methodologies validation are under the accountability of the Risk department.